History of theatre in Cologne: Stadttheater Glockengasse

 After laying the foundation stone on 15 June 1870 at Glockengasse No. 17-23, the municipal theatre designed by the Cologne city architect Julius Carl Raschdorff opened its doors on 1 September 1872 with Weber's Der Freischütz on a built-up area of 1633 m2 with over 1800 seats.
 The construction costs of the 53.35 metre long, 30.76 metre wide and 15.70 metre high building in the style of the German Renaissance amounted to 700000 marks.
 The northern long side, facing Glockengasse, was divided into a central building and two side porches extending to the east and west.
 Johannes Böhm received the concession to operate the theatre on 10 February 1873, which marked the beginning of a new era in Cologne theatre.
 Here opera, operetta, drama and ballet were now to find their place.
 Heinrich Behr, the theatre's first director and himself an opera singer, had Lessing's play Minna von Barnhelm performed at the opening.
+The director in 1905 was Max Martersteig.
 The house lasted until its destruction by bombing in the Second World War on 29 June 1943.
 The city appropriated the rubble site in 1943.